borntofrappe/game-development/Games/Space Invaders/README.md

 ## Update 0 — title

 Render a screen with the title, above a basic instruction on how to proceed.
 Use the `timer` module from the **knife** library, to animate the scene.

+_Please note_: the state includes also a hard-coded hi-score, to illustrate how to display such a record.
+Ultimately, the idea is to update the value with the player score achieved during the game.